swiftwasm/blog.swiftwasm.org/Content/posts/september-2020.md

 ---
 # September 2020 Update

-The amount of work happening in the SwiftWasm ecosystem is growing, so we decided to start publishing blog updates to give you an overview of what happened recently.
+Welcome to the SwiftWasm blog!
+The amount of work happening in [the SwiftWasm ecosystem](https://github.com/swiftwasm) is growing, so we decided to start publishing blog updates to give you an overview of what happened recently.
 This update for September is big enough to be split into different sections for each area of our work, so let's get started. 🙂

 ## Libraries